-In some cases, commercial beekeepers start collecting the honey in the fall and don’t leave enough for the bees in the hive to last the winter.
+In some cases, commercial beekeepers start collecting honey in the fall and don’t leave enough for the colony to last the winter.

 Do the Bees Have Proper Shelter?

 If the bees live in a temperate climate, they should have a nest provided for them that is large enough and well-insulated.

 Are the Bees Allowed to Swarm?

-A swarm of bees may sound a bit scary to anyone who has ever been stung by a bee, but in this case, the situation is not quite like what it sounds.
-When honeybees swarm, it’s to deal with overcrowding issues by splitting in two and developing a new colony.
+A swarm of bees may sound a bit scary to anyone who has been stung by a bee.
+But in this case, the situation is not what it seems.
+Honeybees swarm to deal with overcrowding issues by splitting in two and developing a new colony.

-The honey bee swarm moves on to find a new location to nest.
-They usually find places to rest along the way, possibly on shrubs or tree branches.
+The honeybee swarm moves on to find a new location to nest – they usually find places to rest along the way, possibly on shrubs or tree branches.
 The whole process typically takes up to a few days.

-Beekeepers tend not to like it when their bees swarm because they lose half of the workforce from their hive.
-This affects the honey production over the following weeks.
+Beekeepers tend not to like it when their bees swarm because they lose half of the workforce from their hive, affecting honey production over the following weeks.

-Suppose a beekeeper wants to be mindful of the natural process of swarming but doesn’t want to lose half of their bees and resulting honey production.
-In this case, they can opt to set up swarm traps like this reusable, environmentally friendly trap.
+Suppose a beekeeper is mindful of the natural swarming process but doesn’t want to lose half of their bees and loss of honey production – they can opt to set up swarm traps like this reusable, environmentally friendly trap.

 Are the Bees Allowed to Produce Their Own Queen?

-Producing a queen starts from the moment of birth when a young larva is fed a diet of “royal jelly” by the worker bees, rather than the standard honey fed to the worker larvae.
+Producing a queen starts from the moment of birth when a young larva is fed a diet of “royal jelly” by the worker bees rather than the standard honey fed to the worker larvae.

-This is important because the queen bee is the only fertile female in the hive and she is the only one capable of laying eggs.
+This is important because the queen bee is the only fertile female in the hive, and she is the only one capable of laying eggs.
 She is essential for keeping the population going!

-Beekeepers create multiple queens to quickly increase their bee population, which throws the course of nature off amongst the bee colony.
+Beekeepers create multiple queens to quickly increase their bee population, which throws off the course of nature amongst the bee colony.

 With concerns about the shrinking bee population in the world, you may think this process would be helpful since it results in more bees.